 The carrying amounts of cash and equivalents, Financial Services debt and other notes payable approximate their fair values due to their short-term nature and/or floating interest rate terms.
 The fair values of senior notes are based on quoted market prices, when available.
 If quoted market prices are not available, fair values are based on quoted market prices of similar issues.
-The carrying value of senior notes was \$ 1.9 billion at September 30, 2023 and \$ 2.0 billion at December 31, 2022.
+The carrying value of senior notes was \$1.9 billion at September 30, 2023 both March 31, 2024 and \$2.0 billion at December 31, 2022 December 31, 2023.